Vdraksic/Aws_Test_Website/README.md

-Practice project for the purpose of testing: AWS, Docker, Docker compose and Github actions A staic website and database for testing purposes.
+Practice project for the purpose of testing: AWS, Docker, Docker compose and Github actions.
+A static website and database for testing purposes.

 What it does: ( When the deploy action is manually run )